SteeltoeOSS/Steeltoe/src/Management/src/MetricCollectors/SystemDiagnosticsMetrics/README.md

 There is a baseline commit that contains an exact copy of the code files.
 All changes in this repo will be separate commits on top of that.

+All warnings are turned off using `#pragma warning disable` at the top of each file and the namespaces are adjusted to Steeltoe.
+This directory is excluded from Resharper code analysis and formatting.

+Aside from the above, any code changes from the baseline are wrapped in `Steeltoe-Start`/`Steeltoe-End` comment blocks.

 ## License from dotnet/runtime

 The MIT License (MIT)